-Fenway is an outstanding high school with more than 30 years of experience educating Boston youth.
+Fenway is an early college high school with more than 40 years of experience educating Boston youth.
 We are proud of our national reputation and many awards for innovation and excellence.
 Our students and faculty teach and learn together in a diverse, respectful community.

 Founded in 1983, Fenway became one of Boston’s six original pilot schools in 1994.
 Fenway is devoted to providing a high-quality, personalized education to students from all over the city of Boston.
-We do not have an academic admission requirement.
 Our proven success is largely due to our established set of teaching practices and school structures based on three core principles:

 - intellectual challenge

 - personalized relationships

 - early college & collaborations with universities

 Our mission is to create a socially committed and morally responsible community of learners that values its students as individuals.
 Fenway’s goal is to encourage academic excellence and to develop intellectual habits of mind, self-esteem, and leadership skills among all students.